-Through its Degree Completion program, Simpson University offers 36 credit programs leading to a bachelor's degree in Liberal Studies, Business Administration, and Psychology.
+Through its Degree Completion program, Simpson University offers 30 credit programs leading to a bachelor's degree in Liberal Studies, Business Administration, and Psychology.
 These are offered in a combination of accelerated evening classes with some courses online.
 Psychology and Business Administration are also offered in a fully online format.

-All entering students must have a minimum of 60 transferable credits that include an English Composition course and Intermediate Algebra, and they will need a total of 84 general education credits to graduate.
-Some of these credits may be satisfied by taking courses from another major for a reduced fee.
-These may be taken prior to starting the desired major courses (the Advance Program) or after completion of the major courses (the Attain Program).
+All entering students must have a minimum of 30 transferable credits.
+Students who are entering in with 60+ transferable credits and want to start their major courses, must have completed English Composition course and Intermediate Algebra.
+Students will need a total of 84 general education credits and 36 Major Courses (DC DEGREE PROGRAM) to graduate.
+Some of the general education credits may be satisfied by taking courses from another major for a reduced fee.
+These may be taken prior to starting the desired major courses.